CMSgov/qpp-measures-data/CONTRIBUTING.md

 ### Performance year

 $YEAR refers to the performance year; this command-line argument is required.  $YEAR is currently only supported as a command-line argument for measures and benchmarks generation, not supported for clinical clusters.

 ### Generating data
 To regenerate and validate data, do the following:

 ```
 npm run build:measures $YEAR         # generates measures/$YEAR/measures-data.json
-npm run build:benchmarks        # generates benchmarks/2018.json
+npm run build:benchmarks $YEAR       # generates benchmarks/$YEAR.json
 npm run build:clinical-clusters # generates clinical-clusters/clinical-clusters.json
 ```